jouvin/iam-website/content/en/docs/tasks/deployment/ha/_index.md

 Starting from version 1.8.0, the IAM service can be deployed in High Availability mode.
-It relies on [redis] as external component used for storing the log-in sessions, which has to be deployed as well.
+It relies on [redis] as external component used for storing the log-in sessions and the default in-memory IAM cache, which has to be deployed as well.

 Here is an example on how to deploy three IAM replicas on a [kubernetes] cluster.